Not Guilty by Reason of Insanity in a California Murder Case

 They will never leave that hospital until a Judge and the hospital decide they are safe to return to society.
 So, that's one thing that a criminal defendant needs to be aware of – that even if they're found not guilty by reason of insanity, that doesn't just get them out of custody.

 They then have to be treated for whatever illness they have.
-If they can recover, then they can get out in the future.
-If they can't recover, they cannot get out of the facility.
+If they can recover, they can leave the facility in the future.
+If they can't recover, they cannot leave the facility.

 So, I've given you a thumbnail sketch of how things work.
-There's still much more to look into because we have to look at your particular case or your loved one's case to see exactly what happened to see if this specific defense makes sense for them and whether we can succeed.
+There's still much more to look into because we have to look at your particular case or your loved one's case to see exactly what happened, whether this specific defense makes sense for them and whether we can succeed.

-If you need the best – if you or a loved one is charged with murder or any other crime that you think is not guilty by reason of insanity applies to pick up the phone now.
-Ask for a meeting with Ron Hedding.
-Let me put my over 30 years of experience to work for you.
+If you or a loved one is facing a murder charge or any other crime where a not guilty by reason of insanity plea might be applicable, it's crucial to seek legal advice as soon as possible.
+Don't hesitate to reach out and schedule a meeting with me, Ron Hedding.
+Let my extensive experience work for you.